sufyaniitk/last-letter-bot/databasing.md

 #### Storage and Purpose

-// no mechanism to check reset admin command validity

 i. `channels.pkl` stores channel objects that are currently active in the game.
 The structure used is a list, and the channels are stored by their `id`.
 The bot uses this to avoid interrupting conversations and limit the game to dedicated channels.

 ii. `servers.pkl` stores a list of `guild id`s of servers that have a channel with the game active.
 This prevents a server from having multiple channels open with the game active.